Isiaha Mike: Niners Chemnitz (2020–2022)

 On August 31, 2020, Mike signed his first professional contract with Niners Chemnitz of the German Basketball Bundesliga.
 He averaged 10.5 points and 5.2 rebounds per game.
 On July 3, 2021, Mike re-signed with the team.

 Scarborough Shooting Stars (2022–2023)

 On May 29, 2022, Mike signed with the Scarborough Shooting Stars of the CEBL.

 JL Bourg (2022–2024)

 On June 30, 2022, Mike signed with JL Bourg of the French LNB Pro A.

 Partizan (2024–2025)

 On August 20, 2024, Mike signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

-Bayern Munich (2025–present)
+Bayern Munich (2025–2026)

-On August 25, Mike signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague until 2027.
+On August 25, 2025, Mike signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague until 2027.

+Bahçeşehir Koleji (2026–present)

+On July 1, 2026, Mike signed a one–year contract with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).